 Preliminary Examination Syllabus for Polity

-- Panchayati Raj Public Policy, Rights Issues etc. The syllabus for preliminary examination is epigrammatic.
+- Panchayati Raj Public Policy, Rights Issues etc. The syllabus for the preliminary examination is epigrammatic.

 How to Study Polity for UPSC?